 Taipa and Coloane used to be two separate islands, but they are now joined by reclaimed land, and that central portion is called Cotai (combining COloane and TAIpa, hah!), and where you find all the casinos.

-We started our exploration in Taipa, but it seemed almost too early on a Wednesday morning, because not much seemed to be happening.
+We started our exploration in Taipa, but it seemed almost too early on a Wednesday morning, because not much was happening on the streets.

 The streets were pretty quiet as we walked towards our first destination – the Taipa Houses Museum.